United Arts Council

 Community Spotlight Project Grants

-Community Spotlight Project Grants for non-profit arts and cultural organizations support innovative, arts-related projects that feature or are led by historically underrepresented communities.
-United Arts is dedicated to helping these arts and culture organizations create diverse and inclusive arts events, programs, and services for all Wake County residents.
+Community Spotlight Project Grants for non-profit arts and cultural organizations support innovative, arts-focused projects that feature or are led by historically underrepresented communities.
 Grants up to $10,000 will be awarded to projects taking place in Wake County.

 2024-2025 Community Spotlight Project Grants